kerubi1/test/README.md

 Personal fork of Expandedest with extra features that I enjoy.

 * Added RDM Smartcast AOE
+* Smart Storm's Eye/Storm's Path for WAR with a 10 sec refresh for Storm's Eye for better uptime

 To do list:
-* Fix Storm's Eye refresh
 * Add RDM Smartcast ST

 # XIVComboPlugin Expandedest